schrobingus/dotfiles/bucketlist.md

     - Runs under Nix.

     - Right now, there is only one shell, which is meant for Data Science, and isn't really needed anymore since I either write a flake or use UV for this kind of setup.
 This also isn't really needed, because I now use Nix Comma (which is under the Nix Index Database module in my Home Manager configuration).

+    - This has been removed.
+Eventually though, I might make a shell that is directly referencable from the flake using `nix develop`.